pilars-protocols/pilars/src/implementation-and-guidance.md

 ### Applications notes

-Regarding 1.7	If  data resides in systems, such as content management systems or database applications which do not inherently support all of the protocols 1 & 2  then put processes in place to export data to a system that does.

-Ideally this something that should not be necessary, but if not then work to bring systems into line with PILARS:
+Regarding [Protocol 1.7]: Ideally this something that should not be necessary, but if not then work to bring systems into line with PILARS:
 Don’t design or build systems that don't have this exit pathway designed from the start, Don't place data in systems that don't have this already, and Work to add this straight away if existing systems don't have this.

-Metadata Standards and Specifications
+### Metadata Standards and Specifications

-Why is Linked Data Metadata required?
+#### Why is Linked Data Metadata required?

 Linked Data allows:
-Any conceivable data structure to be described in metadata, and there is no limit to the size and scope of the description.
+-  Any conceivable data structure to be described in metadata, and there is no limit to the size and scope of the description.
-Extensibility: vocabularies to be mixed in as needed; from a core set for all data to domain-specific to project or even dataset-specific terms; this can be formalised using Profiles.
+-  Extensibility: vocabularies to be mixed in as needed; from a core set for all data to domain-specific to project or even dataset-specific terms; this can be formalised using Profiles.
-Interoperability with contemporary global research information systems architectures, discovery services etc.
+-  Interoperability with contemporary global research information systems architectures, discovery services etc.
-Inter-object relationships to be expressed – so that the physical storage layout does not define the only way that resources can be explored.
+-  Inter-object relationships to be expressed – so that the physical storage layout does not define the only way that resources can be explored.

 NOTE: Linked data is often conflated with Open Access; the phrase Linked Open Data is very common.
 But the Linked Data principles can be applied to non-open access-controlled materials.
 Non-open materials have some impact on how catalogues and indexes are implemented; for example, using linked-data graphs such as triple stores that contain multiple items may make access-control-safe queries impossible to implement for reasons of complexity and performance; the reasoning to work out whether a particular metadata statement can be seen by a particular user could be very computationally expensive.

-Vocabularies and metadata profiles
+#### Vocabularies and metadata profiles

 Communities can maintain schemas/vocabularies for specific domains (FAIR-R1.3) and to document metadata profiles.

 Documenting a profile can be as simple as writing a natural-language document to describe what is expected in a particular context, but can be further codified using Linked Data Schemas (or Ontologies or Vocabularies), from which documentation and validation services may be derived.

+### Licenses

 Licenses may be based on Copyright law, or rely on other mechanisms based on other rights (such as privacy or trade secrets).
 Licenses should reflect the will of rights holders, and will likely be administered, chosen or written by a data custodian or steward authorised to act on behalf of the rights holders, or by the rights holder themselves.